SECNetLabUNM/SDN_WMN_SECNet/README.md

-# SDN_with_WMN_SECNet
+# Software Defined Network Functionalities on Wireless Mesh Network

-This project aims to implement software defined networking capabilities onto a wireless mesh network.
+This project aims to implement software defined networking (SDN) capabilities onto a wireless mesh network (WMN).
+It will take advantage of a WMN underlay network as the main routing back bone while